BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/quick-start.md

 Copy example.json from the BAAH_CONFIGS folder and rename it to any other name, such as task.json

-Double-click BAAH_GUI.exe to open the interface.
+Double-click BAAH.exe to open the interface.

 In Emulator Configuration, modify the port number to your emulator's ADB debugging port.